trampgeek/jobe/README.md

 1. filteredStdout().
 This performs the same task as filteredStderr() except it filters stdout, available to the function as $this->stdout.

+## Change Log

+### Version 1.2

+Added code to load limit data from a config file "per_method_limits.php" to support per-API-key limits on the number of calls that can be made to the restapi's POST and PUT entry points per hour.
+Updated the documentation to explain how to turn on API-key authorisation and per-method limits.

 Good luck!